 Now you have a good idea of when plum trees are mature enough to produce fruit, and what time of year to expect fruit (June to September).
 You also know a bit more about how to take care of plum trees and how to avoid the problems that can affect your harvest.

-You might also be interested in learning about peach trees and when they bear fruit (you can find out in my article here!)
+You might also be interested in learning about peach trees and when they bear fruit (you can find out in my article here!) or my article on cold hardy fruit trees.

 I hope you found this article helpful – if so, please share it with someone who can use the information.